Skip to main content

 All 4 products, preventive and curative rates, the complete FRAC rotation schedule, disease-specific treatments, and a fl oz to mL conversion table.
 Two pages.
 Print it and tape it inside your garage cabinet.

-Join Blade Boss free and get access to preview our tools, explore Lawn Map Pro, and see what data-driven lawn care looks like.
+See what Blade Boss members get and get access to preview our tools, explore Lawn Map Pro, and see what data-driven lawn care looks like.
 The Weather Hub tracks GDD50 so you know exactly when to start your fungicide program.

 If you're building out a complete lawn care program alongside your fungicide rotation, these guides cover the other critical pieces: the fertilizer schedule explains the 5-round nitrogen plan that keeps your lawn fed without creating disease-friendly conditions, the grub control guide covers the preventive insecticide program (separate from fungicide), the irrigation guide explains why morning watering is non-negotiable for disease prevention, and the month-by-month calendar shows where fungicide fits into the full annual program.
 For soil chemistry, the pH guide and soil test decoder are your starting points.